-Since its beginning, the World Medical Association – as a global organisation representing the voice of physicians – has sought to cooperate and collaborate with the United Nations and other key international organisations.
+Since its beginning, the World Medical Association (WMA) – as a global organisation representing the voice of physicians – has sought to cooperate and collaborate with the United Nations and other key international organisations.
 In its early years, the WMA was based in New York, close to the main seat of the United Nations.
 In 1974, the WMA decided to move the office to the Geneva area to be close to the World Health Organization and the heart of the growing international community.

 The WMA also cooperates with many other UN organisations and specialized programmes that deal directly with health issues or whose focus intersects with health concerns: